-The ads trumpeting the entry of Rosie O’Donnell into "Fiddler on the Roof” proclaim, “Harvey Fierstein has finally met his match!"
-What's most significant about this latest cast overhaul is her pairing with Fierstein, which underlines the uniqueness of commercial theater in America as a mainstream artistic arena in which an actor’s offscreen sexuality is irrelevant.
+As if Yente had suddenly turned marketing maven, the ads trumpeting the entry of Rosie O’Donnell into the cast of the Broadway revival of “Fiddler on the Roof” proclaim, “Harvey Fierstein has finally met his match!”
+Indeed, while O’Donnell makes an agreeably grounded Golde, what’s most significant about this latest cast overhaul is less her perf than her pairing with Fierstein, which underlines the uniqueness of commercial theater in America as a mainstream artistic arena in which an actor’s offscreen sexuality is irrelevant.

 After O’Donnell’s chastening failure producing “Taboo,” “Fiddler” serves just fine as a vehicle to deliver her back to Broadway (of which she was a tireless promoter during her talkshow years).
 Golde is a low-key part with few major vocal demands, and O’Donnell knows not to push too hard.
 She’s an ideal foil for Tevye’s more volatile life force, her feet planted firmly on the ground while he kvetches at God or vacillates to the inner tennis match of his reasoning.

 In film and television, the boundaries in gay character and storyline depiction have eroded over the past decade, but openly gay actors have not become much more visible.
 The Broadway community operates by different rules, however.
 Gay actors, directors and producers regularly stroll the Tony Awards’ red carpet with their same-sex partners on their arms, and acceptance speeches are peppered with gushing tributes to them.